Protect Your Platform from Deepfake Romance Scams

 Behavioural and contextual analysis Spotting scam patterns across users and chats Needs lots of data; privacy concerns Medium‑high

-Platform‑Specific Detection Strategies
+Platform‑Specific Detection Frameworks

 Online services face very different deepfake and romance‑scam threats, and those risks spike around Valentine’s Day when people use dating apps, social feeds and marketplaces more intensely.
 A one‑size‑fits‑all approach either blocks too much and annoys users at exactly the wrong moment or misses the scams that matter most.
 Tailored action plans balance security with user experience and focus on how people actually date, post and shop on your platform during both everyday use and high‑emotion peaks like Valentine’s.